Alpa Shah: Honours

 Shah’s book, Nightmarch: Among India’s Revolutionary Guerrillas was a finalist for the 2019 Orwell Prize for Political Writing, a finalist for the 2019 New India Book Foundation Prize, longlisted for the 2019 Tata Literature Live Non-Fiction Award and winner of the 2020 Association for Political and Legal Anthropology Book Prize in Critical Anthropology.
 Nightmarch was also a 2018 Book of the Year for the New Statesman, History Workshop, Scroll India and a The Hindu Year in Review book.

 Shah has delivered several prestigious lectures including the 2012 Malinowski Memorial Lecture (awarded to outstanding anthropologists at an early stage of their career), the 2019 Willem Wertheim Lecture at the University of Amsterdam, the 2019 Annual Gold Lecture in Anthropology and the inaugural David Graeber Memorial Lecture in 2021.
 Shah has been a Writer in Residence at the University of Otago, New Zealand and Visiting Fellow at Jawaharlal Nehru University, Delhi; Delhi University and Tribhuvan University, Kathmandu, Nepal.

 In 2024 her book The Incarcerations was shortlisted for the Orwell Prize for Political Writing.

 Books

 2024 The Incarcerations: BK-16 and the Search for Democracy in India.
 New York: HarperCollins.

 2018 Nightmarch: Among India's Revolutionary Guerrillas.
 London: Hurst; Chicago: University of Chicago Press; New Delhi: HarperCollins.
-(Translated into Italian, French, Hindi and Bengali).
+(Translated into German, Italian, French, Hindi and Bengali).

 2017 Ground Down by Growth: Tribe, Caste, Class and Inequality in 21st Century India. (co-authored with Jens Lerche, Richard Axelby, Dalel Benbabaali, Brendan Donegan, Jayaseelan Raj and Vikramaditya Thakur).
 London: Pluto Press; Delhi: Oxford University Press (Translated into Hindi).

 2010 In the Shadows of the State: Indigenous Politics, Environmentalism and Insurgency in Jharkhand, India.
 Durham (N.C.) and London: Duke University Press.
 Delhi: Oxford University Press.